 Black = fully oxidized – fully fermented

-polyphenols, rich in antioxidants, that determine the free radicals defusing in one’s cells.
+You will benefit from the health properties regardless of the fermentation process.
+It is the interaction of the natural flavonoids, fluorides, and polyphenols, rich in antioxidants, that determine the free radicals defusing in one’s cells.
 This process stimulates the immune system and is said to inhibit the spread of disease.

 It has been reported, drinking only two cups of tea per day reduces the rate of heart disease & blood pressure, inhibits the production of platelets leading to blood clots and the growth of tumors.
 The natural fluorides help to prevent tooth decay.
 Best of all, while not proven, it has been reported that tea drinking helps to stimulate the decrease in excess body fat!

+Note: tea does not cure disease.
 Always check with your doctor before beginning any health program.